awegroup/ampyx-ap2-flightdata/README.md

 The time was recorded as [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 The aircraft launches at time step 62775 and when converting this time to UTC we get to a launch time of 03-Oct-2017 11:23:27.

+## Additional resources

+A TU Delft PhD dissertation [4] was also based on dynamic simulations and flight control of the AP2.
+The software repository can be found in [5].

 ## Authors

 * **Roland Schmehl** - *Documentation* - [GitHub](https://github.com/rschmehl)